PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 The music like [Kevin MacLeod - Go Cart](https://incompetech.com/music/royalty-free/index.html?isrc=USUAN1300006) Requires the mod to be in Integration Test stage and that music wll be for the battle music of Ysa the Ur-Ghast.

+## TNT and Disparity Roadmap

+# In Private Test (These versions are not released publically.)

+0.0 - Done.

+0.1 - Done.

+0.2 - Done.

+0.3.0 - Done.

+# Public Alpha

+0.3.1 - Done.

+0.4 - Done.

+0.4 Pre-Integration Test - Working in Progress.
+(Integration Test Prepared.)

+0.4 Integration Test - To Do.
+(Adding Twilight Forest with other mods.)

+0.5 Music Integration Test - To Do.
+(Kevin MacLeod's music is going to be added but we need to find which we will use.)

+0.6 Final Integration Test - To Do.
+(Adding the final touches.)

+# Public Post-Integration Test Alpha (After we added Twilight Forest and other mods we will add more features to the mod.)

+0.7 - To Do.

+0.8 - To Do.

+0.9 Beta Prepared - To Do.

+# Public Beta

+Beta 1.0 - To Do.

+Beta 1.1 - To Do.

+Beta 1.2 - To Do.

+Beta 1.3 - To Do.

+Beta 1.4 - To Do.
+(Content changing update.)

+Beta 1.5 - To Do.

+Beta 1.6 - To Do.

+Beta 1.7 - To Do.

+Beta 1.8 - To Do.

+# Release Prepared

+Beta 1.9 - To Do.
+(Post Beta)

+Pre - To Do.

+Release Candidate - To Do.

+Preview - To Do.
+(Fixed the remaining bugs except the ones labeled wontfix.)

+Initial Release - To Do.
+(The mod is now in full issue free release thanks to MCreator.)

 ## Notes